-Among the many interesting cases of my early experience was a little boy who had no use of his He was about four years old. legs or hips.
-His mother (Mrs. Truit) carried him to me for six months in her arms to be treated for his helpless limbs.
+One of the many interesting cases of my early experience was that of a little boy, who had no use of his legs or hips.
+He was about four years old.
+His mother (Mrs. Truit) brought him to me for six months, in her arms to be treated for his helpless limbs.
 On examination I found a spine imperfect in form, as I thought from my knowledge of the spine at that time.
-I proceeded to articulate vertebræ as best I could, during each two weeks for six months.
-The mother showed that grit which no one but a mother can.
-All summer she carried him to me, a distance of four miles through the hot timber.
-His father was sceptical on new ways, and never helped his wife try to restore the boy, because some old gimleteyed blatherskite had told him that Still was a crazy crank, and could do the boy no good.
-At the end of six months the family moved West. and I heard no more from the boy for ten years.
-Then came the news of the father's death, also that the poor little fellow had grown to a man of one hundred and sixty pounds.
-He was running a farm, and supporting his angel-hearted mother as a reward for her life-and-death struggle through hot and cold to save him from a hopeless cripple.
+I proceeded to articulate every vertebrae as best I could, during each two weeks for six months.
+The mother showed that grit which no one but a mother can show.
+All summer she brought him to me walking a distance of four miles through the hot timber.
+His father was sceptical about the new way of treating, and never helped his wife try to restore the boy, because some old narrow minded person had told him that Still was a crazy crank, and could do the boy no good.
+At the end of six months the family moved West, and I heard no more of the boy for ten years.
+Then came the news of the father's death, also that the poor little fellow had grown to a man weighing one hundred and sixty pounds.
+He was running a farm, and supporting his angel-hearted mother as a reward for her life-and-death struggle through heat and cold to save him from remaining a hopeless cripple.
 The story was so marvelous that I could hardly have believed it had I not seen marked signs of improvement in his spine before he left.

-In course of time I had work enough to feed my wife and babies and pay house-rent.
+In course of time I had patients, who paid enough for me to feed my wife and babies and pay house-rent.

 All went fairly well until the fall of 1876.
-I had a severe spell of typhoid fever from September until June of 1877.
-I was very feeble and not able to work half the time.
+Then I had a severe spell of typhoid fever from September until June of 1877.
+I was very feeble and not able to work half of the time.
 By this time I was growing very weak financially.
-Times set in very hard, and it was nip and tuck for my boys and I to keep even with home demands.
+Times set in very hard, and it was nip and tuck for my boys and myself to keep even with home demands.
 In 1880 I went to Wadesburgh, Henry County, Mo.
 I began there to prove my work.
 I treated at Clinton, Holden, Harrisonville, and other places until about 1886.
 In that year I made visits to Hannibal, Palmyra, Rich Hill, Kansas City, and other places.
-Finally work became so plentiful I decided I must remain at some one place and let the patients come to me.
-So in 1887 I gave up traveling and remained in Kirksville, Adair 9

-County, Mo., to teach and treat and build up an institution of which I shall speak later on.
+Finally work became so plentiful that I decided I must remain at some one place and let the patients come to me.
+So I gave up traveling and remained in Kirksville, Adair County, Mo., to teach and treat and build up an institution of which I shall speak later on.